 Instead of a placement at a company, you can also choose to use that half year to work on research projects within the Research and Business Innovation (RBI) programme of our academy at BUas.
 In what we call ‘Learning Communities’, we design innovative solutions and work on the future of urban life in close collaboration between students, lecturers , and professionals from public and private sectors.

 The second half of the third year centres around a large integral, multidisciplinary, and complex project.
 From your own specialisation area and personal profile, you will join a team of other specialists and you will need to bring everything you have learnt to the table, working on creating a sustainable and liveable urban society.
 Your practical experience from the placement enables you to act as the future professional that you are, and allows the team to, together and independently, find solutions to the complex issues at hand.

 - Year 4

-Examples of possible graduation assignments are:
+Some examples of possible graduation assignments are:

-- Researching travel time estimations in traffic jams with the help of GSM signals;
+- researching travel time estimations in traffic jams with the help of GSM signals;

-During this year you can also opt for the pre-master Strategic Strategic Business Management and Marketing (SBM).
-Successful completion of this track will give you direct access, after Breda University of Applied Sciences, to various Master of Science programmes in business-related studies in management and marketing at Breda University of Applied Sciences 's partner universities.
+In addition, BUas also offers its own pre-master's programme Strategic Business Management and Marketing (SBM).
+If your academic results are good, you will be offered the opportunity of attending this pre-master’s programme.
+Successful completion of this track will give you direct access, after Breda University of Applied Sciences, to various Master of Science programmes in business-related studies in management and marketing at several partner universities.
 A few examples are the universities of Maastricht, Tilburg, Brussels (B) and Warwick (UK).
-This pre-master's programme also links up directly to the academic master in Bachelor of Science Leisure Studies of Breda University of Applied Sciences.
-In this way, it will be possible for you to earn an academic master's degree within five years' time or, after having completed a three-year track, even within four years' time.
+In this way, it will be possible for you to earn an academic master's degree within five years' time or, after having completed an accelerated three-year track, even within four years' time.

 - Study load